 Below are some distribution methods to use for your church bulletins online:

 Newsletters are a big help in staying in contact with all your church members.
 To keep your community active and involved, you need to send them a few newsletters every month.
 Your church bulletins online can be sent out as newsletters on the eve of every Sunday or Saturday.

 Sending them early allows your church congregants to prepare for the sermon.
 Additionally, when they receive the church bulletin newsletters early there is a high chance they will read all of it before the service.
-This helps churches too because a lot of people get the physical bulletins when entering church and just don't read them because they are focused on the sermon's proceedings.
+This helps churches too because a lot of people get the physical bulletins when entering the church and just don’t read them because they are focused on the sermon’s proceedings.

 Broadcasting your digital church bulletins on social media can also be a great way to distribute them.
 Facebook, Twitter, and Instagram are great places to distribute and share your church bulletins once they are ready.

 The most ideal way to distribute on Facebook and Twitter is to share an excerpt and a link.
-On Instagram you can share screenshots of the bulletin.
+On Instagram, you can share screenshots of the bulletin.

 Does your church have a website?
 Make a point of having a place on your website where all your church bulletins online live.
 Arrange updates by dates so that the most recent ones are easy to find.
-Northwood church has a great version of a digital bulletin that lives on their site as a page here.

 Make use of groups on Telegram, WhatsApp, and Facebook to also distribute your church bulletins.
 Most churches now have various groups for a few different things including the main church group, youth group, children ministry group, and bible study groups.
 Share the link to the church bulletins there when ready.

 We found two great examples of church bulletins online that are sent as newsletters to the congregation before their Sunday service.
 Here they are: